 Our Board of Directors

 Susan Mazur, President/Treasurer

 Susan specializes in nonprofit consulting and financial accounting.
 Her clients have been diverse, from budding nonprofits to thriving small businesses, and she cares deeply about providing Pittsburgh nonprofits with the support they need to fulfill their missions.
-Currently she works as Controller at Pathways Community Living and Accounting Services Coordinator at The Mansmann Foundation.
+Currently she works as Controller at Pathways Community Living and is a member of the board of Women in Film & Media Pittsburgh.
 She has also volunteered as a financial and management consultant with the Bayer Center for Nonprofit Management, working with nonprofits to develop sound financial and governance processes.

 Monique Fontaine, Secretary

 Monique grew up in the South Hills of Pittsburgh.
 She earned a bachelors degree in political science from the University of Pittsburgh and a certificate in accounting from Robert Morris University and is a financial analyst at Allegheny Valley School.
 In addition to serving on the Jump Cut Theater board, Monique serves as Dormont's Recreation Board Vice President.
 She loves turning movies into celebrations, and some of her favorites include both Prince's and the King's (Elvis) birthday parties, our Halloween party, Ladies Night, but most of all, The Original Breakfast and a Movie.

 Travis is a proud Ohio native who graduated from the George A. Romero School of Digital Film with a degree in Film and Media.
 He has been a lifelong fan of films, which led him to become a Public Relations Director.
 While in this role, Travis has produced several introductions featuring the likes of Jack Black, John Waters, and Barry Jenkins.
 Travis is the acting Publicist and Marketing Director for the film distribution company Narrative Films, in addition to handling theatrical bookings and appearances for Greg Sestero (The Room, Disaster Artist).